 1. I will get fit

-Getting fit or losing weight is probably the most common New Year’s resolution.
-And for many, that means taking out an expensive gym membership or signing up with a personal trainer.
+Getting fit or losing weight is probably the most common promise people make themselves as the new year swings around.
+For many, that means taking out an expensive gym membership or signing up with a personal trainer.

 And, with long summer days at your avail, there is no excuse to not go for a hike after work.